nborwankar/sproingg/README.md

 A positive response from the responding host is followed by a second request from the sender host to inquire if a specific named recipient exists in the _user db.
 Assuming we have reached so far the Sproingg sender initiates a CouchDB replication pushing a Sproingg message on to the recipient hosts message queue via some filtered replication (TBD) that is expected to be present in a Sproingg host.
 All of the above to be made specific in terms of endpoints, update handlers etc

+In an early experimental phase we will have a small trusted group of users all of whom have a Sproingg host.
+During this phase there will be no "Sproingg protocol".

+During the experimental phase we assume that every one has a couchdb database called Inbox that allows a whitelist of users to push replicate to it.
+Similarly everyone has a database called Outbox which is used as a container of messages to be replicated to someone elses Inbox.

 What does a Sproingg message look like?
 -----------------------------------------